 However, despite these improvements, agriculture productivity in Ethiopia still has room to grow and the sector has many opportunities for strengthening.
-Challenges or roadblocks to future growth in the sector include fragmented land holding, underdeveloped infrastructure, fragmented data sets, and limited integration of data into decision making.
-Furthermore, despite progress with 8028 and Farm Radio, the majority of farmers still rely on in-person extension methods which presents a challenge as these methods are constrained by time lapse in data collection and use, as well as challenges in reaching farmers who are widely dispersed and often located in remote areas.
+Challenges or roadblocks to future growth in the sector include fragmented land holding. underdeveloped infrastructure, fragmented data sets, and limited integration of data into decision making.
+Reliance on in-person extension methods also presents a challenge as these methods are constrained by time lapse in data collection and use, as well as challenges in reaching farmers who are widely dispersed and often located in remote areas.
 Digitalization of the agricultural sector offers significant potential to address some of these challenges and enable faster and more sustainable agriculture transformation.